Characterizations of Toric Varieties via Polarized Endomorphisms: Introduction

 \begin{remark} Let $X$ be an $n$-dimensional smooth Fano variety of Picard number one and $D\subset X$ a reduced divisor.
-Assume the existence of a non-isomorphic surjective endomorphism $f : X \to X$ such that $f^{-1}(D)=D$ and $f|_{X\backslash D}$ is \'etale.
-Hwang and Nakayama show that $X=\mathbb{P}^n$ and $D$ is a simple normal crossing divisor consisting of $n + 1$ hyperplanes; see \cite[Theorem 2.1]{HN}.
+Assume the existence of a non-isomorphic surjective endomorphism $f : X \to X$ such that $D$ is $f^{-1}$-invariant and $f|_{X\backslash D}$ is \'etale.
+Hwang and Nakayama show that $X$ is isomorphic to $\mathbb{P}^n$ and $D$ is a simple normal crossing divisor consisting of $n + 1$ hyperplanes; see \cite[Theorem 2.1]{HN}.
 In particular, $(X,D)$ is a toric pair.
-Indeed, their argument shows that the complexity $c(X,D)\le 0$.
+Indeed, their argument shows that the complexity $c(X,D)$ is non-positive.
 Our Theorem \ref{thm-pitrivial} follows their idea and tries to generalize their result to the singular case.
 A key step of ours is to verify that $\hat{\Omega}_X^1(\log D)$ is free, i.e., isomorphic to $\mathcal{O}_X^{\oplus n}$; see \cite[Proposition 2.3]{HN} and Theorem \ref{HN-thm}. \end{remark}

 As applications of Theorem \ref{thm-pitrivial}, we have the following characterizations for toric pairs.
 A well known conjecture asserts that projective spaces are the only smooth projective Fano varieties of Picard number one admitting an endomorphism $f$ of degree $\ge 2$ (this kind of $f$ is automatically polarized).
 One may generalize it to the case of arbitrary Picard number.
 Below is a partial solution to it.